-- 3. Pursue the design of an underpass crossing Summit Boulevard north of Main Street in alignment with the Frisco Trails and Pathways Master Plan in coordination with the new multi-use trail development on Summit Boulevard. - 4.
-Continue to work closely with CDOT to coordinate crossing improvements with the pedestrian infrastructure and improve infrastructure and pedestrian experiences for anticipated route changes due to the CDOT Exit 203 project.
+- 3. If funding becomes available, work with CDOT to pursue the design of an underpass crossing Summit Boulevard north of Main Street in alignment with the Frisco Trails and Pathways Master Plan in coordination with the new multiuse trail development on Summit Boulevard. - Continue to work closely with CDOT to coordinate crossing improvements with the pedestrian infrastructure and improve infrastructure and pedestrian experiences for anticipated route changes due to the CDOT Exit 203 project.